mikewcasale/colorframe-blogs/README.md

 ![fi](fi.png)

-**Load the Demographic Data**
+### About the Data

+* **3 images per property**
+* **2 published flood risk ratings** - one from FEMA, and one from First Street's Flood Score
+* **Each property is/was listed for sale with a published asking price on realtor.com** - as of the 3rd week in February, 2021
+* **Each property is appended with the closest matching Zillow Home Value Index ZHVI** - aggregated and merged on Zipcode + number of bedrooms), resulting in a monthly time-series index price of nearby homes, dating back to 1996
-Geocodio provides a few data sets we can easily append to our property data, for additional studies and usage:
+* **Additionally, many other public datasets** - Geocodio provides a few data sets we can easily append to our property data, for additional studies and usage, such as:

 * **The US Census Bureau**
 * **OpenStreetMap**